sgothel/pi-gen/README.md

 # pi-gen

-Tool used to create a Debian and Raspberry Pi derived OS images.
+Tool used to create Debian and Raspberry Pi derived OS images.

 ## Dependencies